 Glue used in Exterior and Marine Plywood Manufacture

 Adhesives used in exterior and marine plywood manufacture is a source of great confusion among budget conscious amateur boatbuilders.
 Here are some details.
-Also read my page on Resorcinol type glues which are often used in marine grade plywood.
-If your plywood has a very dark or purply glue it is likely resorcinol.
+Also read my page on Resorcinol type glues which are sometimes used in marine grade plywood.
+If your plywood has a very dark or purply glue it is possibly resorcinol or more likely a closely related Phenol Formaldehyde glue.

 Marine Glues, what is WBP